RocketChat/WordPressPlugin/README.txt

 * transfer to voice and/or video chat
 * amazing extension possibilities through the use of intelligent "bots"

-Don't wait, try Rocket.Chat Live Chat plugin today; and get rid of the old stale plugin that costs your dearly every single month.
+Don't wait, try Rocket.Chat Live Chat plugin today; boost your bottomline and get rid of the old stale plugin that costs you dearly every single month.

 == Installation ==